hashicorp/terraform-provider-azurerm/website/docs/r/aml_file_system.html.markdown

 * `maintenance_window` - (Required) A `maintenance_window` block as defined below.

 * `sku_name` - (Required) The SKU name for the AML File System.
+Possible values are `AMLFS-Durable-Premium-40`, `AMLFS-Durable-Premium-125`, `AMLFS-Durable-Premium-250` and `AMLFS-Durable-Premium-500`.
 Changing this forces a new resource to be created.

--> **NOTE:** All supported SKU names could be retrieved using [GET SKUS API](https://learn.microsoft.com/en-us/rest/api/storagecache/skus).

 * `storage_capacity_in_tb` - (Required) The size of the AML File System in TiB.
 Possible values are between 8 and 128.
 It could be divided by 8.
 Changing this forces a new resource to be created.